oracle-devrel/action-release-zip-maker/README.md

 Inside of the `files` list attribute, it allows for `src` or `src_pattern` to specify the source file.
 These accept files or directories to be given.

 If you'd like to overwrite the destination filename (in the ZIP), specify `dst`.
 This only works with `src` (not `src_pattern`).  `src_pattern` supports specifying a different destination directory for each file, by using the `dst_path` attribute.

+The `src_pattern` supports excluding files from the pattern as well, using the `exclude` attribute.
+This is an array of GLOBs, which can be used to exclude files from being written to the ZIP file.
+If a file exists in the ZIP file, it will not be overwritten (so there might be times when files must be excluded due to this behavior).

 `recursive` is whether or not all directory contents should be copied.
 Default: `true`.